Responsive web design

 Responsive web design became more important as users of mobile devices came to account for the majority of website visitors.
 In 2015, for instance, Google announced Mobilegeddon and started to boost the page ranking of mobile-friendly sites when searching from a mobile device.
+As mobile usage grew, optimization practices such as improved load speed, touch-friendly navigation, and mobile-focused SEO became essential for ensuring usability and maintaining search visibility.

 Responsive web design is an example of user interface plasticity.